Add to collection

 The LCT pigs came originally from the Auckland Islands.
 This is a small group of subantarctic islands off the southern coast of New Zealand, about a third of the way to Antarctica.
 And the pigs were originally put there by sailors as a food source for other sailors that might get shipwrecked.
 The original pigs that were put on the islands were a mixture of breeds, so ultimately, they bred and became a breed in their own right.

-They were brought to New Zealand from the Auckland Islands by the Rare Breeds Trust that had heard about them, and the Department of Conservation felt they wanted to eradicate the pigs from the Auckland Islands, because when they survive there, they eat some of the rare herbs on the islands.
+They were brought to New Zealand from the Auckland Islands by the Rare Breeds Trust that had heard about them, and the Department of Conservation4 felt they wanted to eradicate5 the pigs from the Auckland Islands, because when they survive there, they eat some of the rare herbs on the islands.
 So the Rare Breeds Trust decided that they would rescue some of these pigs and bring them back to New Zealand to carry on the breed.
 Once they were back here, that’s when LCT tested them and found out that they were extremely rare, as in they’re very, very clean with none of the modern pig viruses.
 On the Auckland Islands, it’s almost like being in a natural pathogen-free facility because they’re so isolated.
 It’s so cold, not many viruses survive anyway, and no one really wants to go there.

 We keep them in special facilities.
 They stay inside all the time.
 Their air is filtered so that it is totally clean and sterile.
-All of their feed and bedding is sterilised, and even the staff shower and wear sterile clothing when they go in there.
+All of their feed and bedding is sterilised, and even the staff shower and wear sterile6 clothing when they go in there.

-To make sure that we know that they’re remaining clean, we take regular blood samples and faecal samples from the pigs, and a team of microbiologists at LCT test those to make sure that they are still clean.
+To make sure that we know that they’re remaining clean, we take regular blood samples and faecal7 samples from the pigs, and a team of microbiologists at LCT test those to make sure that they are still clean.

 Acknowledgements